szhekov1718/Carpooling-Telerik-Project/README.md

 - Moq
 - LINQ

-Teamwork and communication: Git (GitLab) with separate branches, Git Lab Issues and board, MS Teams.
+Teamwork and communication: GitLab with separate branches, Git Lab Issues and board, MS Teams.

 Best programming practices and principles used: OOP, SOLID, and KISS principles, client-side  and server-side data validation, exception handling, unit testing of the "business" functionality, etc.